-Sanctions become a part of the student's record that is maintained in the Office of the Residence Life.
+Sanctions become a part of the student's record that is maintained in the Office of Residence

+Life.
 Although transcripts of permanent education records are normally issued to students upon request, they may be withheld when there are unpaid financial obligations or other outstanding sanctions.
-The Vice President of Student Development, or her/his designee, may impose additional sanctions for failure to complete assigned sanctions by the prescribed deadline.
+The Dean of Students, or her/his designee, may impose additional sanctions for failure to complete assigned sanctions by the prescribed deadline.